What is the Avant-Garde

 Abstractionism and Cinema

-Abstractionism used avant-garde cinema in an even more extreme way, preferring abstract forms and pure movement.
-Its founder was the Russian painter Vassilij Kandinsky.
-Abstract cinema was born in Germany in the same years as expressionism and kammerspiel.
-The directors created films out of all likelihood of reality, with geometric and abstract shapes that danced rhythmically on the screen.
-Rhytmus 21 (1921) by Hans Richter was the first.
+Abstractionism embraced avant-garde cinema to the extreme, favoring abstract shapes and pure motion.
+Its pioneer was the Russian artist Vassilij Kandinsky.
+Abstract cinema originated in Germany during the same period as expressionism and kammerspiel.
+The filmmakers crafted movies with no resemblance to reality, featuring geometric and abstract forms that moved rhythmically across the screen.
+Hans Richter’s Rhytmus 21 (1921) was the inaugural film of this style.

-Movement, time, rhythm and light of this film bring us the research of the German director to the primordial essence of cinema, to its purest and non-industrial form.
-They were followed by Rythmus 23 (1923), Rythmus 25 (1925).
-Meanwhile the Swedish Viking Eggeling entered into competition with his German colleague and created Diagonal Symphony , another fundamental work of abstract cinema.
+The film’s exploration of movement, time, rhythm, and light reflects the German director’s investigation into the fundamental essence of cinema, capturing its purest, non-industrial form.
+This was followed by Rythmus 23 (1923) and Rythmus 25 (1925).
+Meanwhile, Swedish artist Viking Eggeling competed with his German counterpart by creating Diagonal Symphony, another seminal piece of abstract cinema.

-Another abstract avant-garde cinema artist was Walter Ruttmann with the works Lichtspiel Opus I , Lichtspiel Opus II , Ruttmann Opus III , Ruttmann Opus IV , film of lights in motion.
-He will later abandon abstract cinema to make documentaries, such as Berlin – Symphony for a big city (1926) or Melody of the World (1929), inspired by the films of Dziga Vertov.
+Another abstract avant-garde cinema artist was Walter Ruttmann, with works like Lichtspiel Opus I, Lichtspiel Opus II, Ruttmann Opus III, and Ruttmann Opus IV, films of lights in motion.
+He would later abandon abstract cinema to create documentaries, such as Berlin – Symphony of a Great City (1926) and Melody of the World (1929), inspired by the films of Dziga Vertov.

 Cubism

-Cubism is an early 20th-century avant-garde art movement that reinvented European painting and sculpture and influenced associated movements in music, architecture, and literature.
-In Cubist artwork, things are evaluated, separated and reassembled in an abstract way: instead of portraying the objects from a single perspective, the artist portrays the subject from a wide range of perspectives to represent the subject in a higher context.
-Cubism has actually been considered the most important art movement of the 20th century.
-The term is used extensively in association with a wide range of artwork produced in Paris during the 1010s and 1920s.
+Cubism is an early 20th-century avant-garde art movement that reinvented European painting and sculpture and influenced related movements in music, architecture, and literature.
+In Cubist artwork, objects are analyzed, fragmented, and reassembled in an abstract manner: instead of depicting them from a single viewpoint, the artist represents the subject from a multitude of perspectives to convey it in a greater context.
+Cubism has been regarded as the most important art movement of the 20th century.
+The term is widely used in reference to a broad range of artworks created in Paris during the 1910s and 1920s.

-The movement was conceived by Pablo Picasso and Georges Braque and signed by Jean Metzinger, Albert Gleizes, Robert Delaunay, Henri Le Fauconnier, Juan Gris and Fernand Léger.
-One effect that cubism caused was the representation of a three-dimensional type in the last works of Paul Cézanne.
-A retrospective of Cézanne’s paintings was held at the 1904 Salon d’Automne, existing works were exhibited at the 1905 and 1906 Salon d’Automne, followed by 2 celebratory retrospectives after his death in 1907.
-In France, similar movements were established to Cubism, consisting of Orphism, Abstract Art and later Purism.
+The movement was conceived by Pablo Picasso and Georges Braque and endorsed by Jean Metzinger, Albert Gleizes, Robert Delaunay, Henri Le Fauconnier, Juan Gris, and Fernand Léger.
+One effect that Cubism caused was the representation of a three-dimensional style in the later works of Paul Cézanne.
+A retrospective of Cézanne’s paintings was held at the 1904 Salon d’Automne, and existing works were exhibited at the 1905 and 1906 Salon d’Automne, followed by two celebratory retrospectives after his death in 1907.
+In France, similar movements were established to Cubism, consisting of Orphism, Abstract Art, and later Purism.

 Cubism and Cinema

-he Cubist movement also immediately became interested in avant-garde cinema.
-The painter Fernand Léger shot the film in 1924 Ballet mécanique .
-No plot or story, rhythms of bodies and objects in motion, interested only in rhythm.
-Cinema moved away from reality and concrete stories.
-The meaning of these films is in the rhythmic dance of images, sounds and light through the montage.
+The Cubist movement quickly became interested in avant-garde cinema.
+The painter Fernand Léger filmed Ballet Mécanique in 1924.
+Lacking a plot or story, it focused solely on the rhythms of bodies and objects in motion.
+Cinema departed from reality and concrete narratives.
+The meaning of these films lies in the rhythmic dance of images, sounds, and light through the montage.

 Dadaism

-Dadaism was a European avant-garde art movement in the early 20th century, with early centers in Zurich, Switzerland at the Cabaret Voltaire (in 1916).
-Dadaism in New York City began in 1915, and after 1920 Dadaism developed in Paris.
+Dadaism was a European avant-garde art movement in the early 20th century, with initial centers in Zurich, Switzerland, at the Cabaret Voltaire in 1916.
+Dadaism began in New York City in 1915, and after 1920, it developed in Paris.
 Dadaist activities lasted until the mid-1920s.
-Established in response to World War I, the Dada movement included artists who rejected the reasoning and aestheticism of modern capitalist society, revealing an anti-bourgeois outlook in their works.
-Dada artists revealed their discontent with war, nationalism and violence and maintained political affinities with far-left politics.
+Established in response to World War I, the Dada movement included artists who rejected the reasoning and aestheticism of modern capitalist society, reflecting an anti-bourgeois outlook in their works.
+Dada artists expressed their discontent with war, nationalism, and violence, and maintained political affinities with far-left politics.

-In France there was instead the Dadaist movement of Tristan Tzara, with a much more radical and subversive aesthetic and ideas.
-In Dadaism there was anarchy, nihilism, the search for freedom of expression and the rejection of any meaning or final purpose.
-Dadaism gave us some masterpieces that aroused attention in the artistic world of the time, including the film by René Clair Entr’acte (1924), a film-interval between two times of a live dance show.
-Here too we find the rejection of any story, the attempt to stay at the roots of the cinematographic art: the viewer is simply led into the joy of life and of the gaze.
+In France, there was the Dadaist movement led by Tristan Tzara, with a much more radical and subversive aesthetic and ideas.
+Dadaism embraced anarchy, nihilism, the pursuit of freedom of expression, and the rejection of any meaning or final purpose.
+It gave us some masterpieces that captured the attention of the artistic world at the time, including René Clair’s film “Entr’acte” (1924), a film-intermission between two acts of a live dance show.
+Here too, we find the rejection of any narrative and the attempt to delve into the roots of cinematographic art: the viewer is simply led into the joy of life and the act of seeing.

 Avant-Garde Cinema: Surrealism

-The absolute lack of rules and rejection of conventions, however, led Dadaism to crisis and the movement broke up in 1923.
-Surrealism was born from its ashes, which found in cinema one of its most powerful means of expression.
-Andrè Breton , founder of the movement, and all his colleagues were interested in the dream world, in everything that manifests itself in the unconscious and outside the ordinary meanings of the world, in the automatic associations of ideas that occur beyond consciousness, in what happens after the loss of any rationality or thought control.
+The absolute lack of rules and rejection of conventions, however, led Dadaism to a crisis, and the movement broke up in 1923.
+Surrealism was born from its ashes, finding in cinema one of its most powerful means of expression.
+André Breton, the founder of the movement, and all his colleagues were interested in the dream world, in everything that manifests itself in the unconscious and outside the ordinary meanings of the world, in the automatic associations of ideas that occur beyond consciousness, in what happens after the loss of any rationality or thought control.

-Surrealism is a cultural movement that was established in Europe in the aftermath of the First World War in which artists illustrated illogical disturbing scenes and strategies to allow the unconscious mind to reveal itself.
-Its goal was, according to leader André Breton, to “confront the previously inconsistent conditions of dream and reality in an absolute truth, a super-reality”, or surreality.
-He has produced works in painting, literature, theatre, cinema, photography and other media.
-Numerous surrealist authors and artists consider their work as an expression of the “pure psychic automatism” of which Breton speaks in the first Surrealist Manifesto.
+Surrealism is a cultural movement that was established in Europe after the First World War, where artists depicted illogical and disturbing scenes, using strategies to allow the unconscious mind to reveal itself.
+Its goal was, according to leader André Breton, to “confront the previously inconsistent conditions of dream and reality in an absolute truth, a super-reality,” or surreality.
+This movement has produced works in painting, literature, theatre, cinema, photography, and other media.
+Numerous surrealist authors and artists consider their work an expression of the “pure psychic automatism” of which Breton speaks in the first Surrealist Manifesto.

 Breton was specific in his assertion that Surrealism was, above all, an innovative movement.
-At the time, the motion was related to political causes such as communism and anarchism.
-He was influenced by the Dada movement of the 10s.
+At the time, the movement was related to political causes such as communism and anarchism.
+He was influenced by the Dada movement of the 1910s.
 The term “Surrealism” comes from Guillaume Apollinaire in 1917.
 The Surrealist movement was not formally developed until after October 1924, when the Surrealist Manifesto published by the French poet and critic André Breton succeeded in declaring the movement avant-garde.
 The crucial center of the movement was Paris.
-From the 1920s onwards, the movement spread throughout the world, influencing the visual arts, literature, cinema and music of numerous nations and languages, together with the political idea and practice, the point of view and to social theory.
+From the 1920s onwards, the movement spread throughout the world, influencing the visual arts, literature, cinema, and music of numerous nations and languages, together with political ideas and practices, points of view, and social theory.

 Surrealism and Cinema

-In 1930 Buñuel and Dalì will give life to a new film getting even closer to the classic narration of a story: L’âge d’or .
-The Spanish director lays the foundations and the first experiments of what will become his obsession throughout his career: the attack on bourgeois institutions such as the church, the army and the state.
+In 1930, Buñuel and Dalí gave life to a new film, getting even closer to the classic narration of a story: L’âge d’or.
+The Spanish director laid the foundations and initiated the first experiments of what would become his obsession throughout his career: the attack on bourgeois institutions such as the church, the army, and the state.

-Other surrealism films are La Coquille et le Clergyman (1928), the first film by Jean Cocteau (1930), L’Atalante by Jean Vigo, who died in the same year, aged only 29 .
+Other surrealist films include La Coquille et le Clergyman (1928) and the first film by Jean Cocteau (1930).
+L’Atalante by Jean Vigo, who died in the same year at only 29, marked the end of surrealist cinema.
 His death marked the end of surrealist cinema.
-The mix of avant-garde style and acceptance of the rules to subvert them or use them in opposite directions made surrealist cinema the most successful and interesting experiment of all the avant-gardes.
-With a huge influence that lasts until today.
+The mix of avant-garde style and the acceptance of rules to subvert them or use them in opposite directions made surrealist cinema the most successful and interesting experiment among all the avant-gardes, with an influence that lasts until today.

 Avant-Garde Films to Watch

-Here is a selection of the best avant-garde films to see absolutely: a very prolific genre with a very long filmography that spans the entire history of films.
+Here is a selection of the best avant-garde films that you absolutely must see: a highly prolific genre with a vast filmography that spans the entire history of cinema.

 Un Chien Andalou (1929)

-Un Chien Andalou is a short film 1929 French silent Luis Buñuel and written by Buñuel and Salvador Dalí.
-Buñuel’s first film, it was initially shown at the Studio des Ursulines in Paris, but became popular and ran for eight months.
-A Chien Andalou has no plot in the traditional sense of the word.
-With a disjointed chronology and time jumps it is a surrealist dream film based on Freudian association.
+Un Chien Andalou is a 1929 French silent short film directed by Luis Buñuel and written by Buñuel and Salvador Dalí.
+It was Buñuel’s first film and was initially shown at the Studio des Ursulines in Paris, eventually gaining popularity and running for eight months.
+Un Chien Andalou has no plot in the traditional sense of the word.
+With its disjointed chronology and time jumps, it is a surrealist dream film based on Freudian association.
 Un Chien Andalou is a seminal work in the category of surrealist cinema.

 Man with a Movie Camera, 1929